Mr94t3z/breakTheIce/README.md

 #### Leaderboard
 - Shows the top 10 users based off of total scores
+  - early on their will not be 10 users, so instead display as many users from the 'userScores' table
   - user + score should be displayed
   - can be retrieved from getTop10(), see the existing leaderboard frame for reference
 - shows the current user score (one who clicked the button)